Would you like more information about the program?

 When you complete our training, you’ll be awarded a certificate of completion and be eligible to sit for the CCMA exam.

-What will CapYear Academy’s Program Enable Me to Do?
+What will completing CapYear Academy’s program enable me to do?

-Successful completion of CapYear Academy's medical assistant training program satisfies the minimum educational requirements for eligibility to take the NHA's CCMA exam for the next two years.
-When you pass the CCMA exam, you’ll be qualified to work as a certified medical assistant.
+Successful completion of CapYear Academy's clinical medical assistant training program satisfies the educational requirements for eligibility to sit for either the NHA's CCMA exam or the AMCA medical assistant certification exam.
+When you pass your certification exam, you’ll be qualified to work as a Certified Clinical Medical Assistant.

 Can I take the program during my school semester?